Social Media Strategy for Small Businesses

 Bulk scheduling on social platforms is never a good practice.
 Posting frequently or posting in bulk typically results in spam posts.

 Instead, being highly promotional can degrade your social visibility.
-With time, your posts lose their presence, and hence your efforts are all in vain.
+With time, your posts lose their presence, so your efforts are all in vain.

-Simultaneously, many other Don’ts are there that can ruin your social media efforts.
+Simultaneously, many other don’ts can ruin your social media efforts.
 Above all, you can’t compromise your efforts on bad practices in a small business.

 Hence, a funnel-based goals setup is one right option that you can choose.

 Drill down the image above and find your objective.
-Based on your objective, you can acknowledge the buyer’s journey and find the proper social KPI.
+You can acknowledge the buyer’s journey and find the proper social KPI based on your objective.

-For different objectives, you will find a different social media strategy alongside KPIs.
-It will ultimately help you in building the right strategy and goals for small businesses.
+You will find a different social media strategy alongside KPIs for different objectives.
+It will ultimately help you build the right strategy and goals for small businesses.

 Requirement Based Goals